-Note 2. - Specifications concerning the accuracy and integrity classification of elevation and geoid undulation at specific positions at aerodromes/heliports are contained in PANS-AIM (Doc 10066), Appendix 1.
+Note 2. - Specifications concerning the accuracy and integrity classification of elevation and geoid undulation at specific

 (3) The chart resolution of elevation and geoid undulation shall be that specified for a particular chart series.

 Note. - Specifications concerning the chart resolution of elevation and geoid undulation are contained in PANS-AIM (Doc 10066), Appendix 1